 Keep Your Cards Close to Your Chest

-Keep the circle of people who knows you are considering selling very small – preferably only people you have a professional non-disclosure relationship with like your attorney, a practice broker, and possibly your CPA.
+Keep the circle of people who know you are considering selling very small – preferably only people you have a professional non-disclosure relationship with like your attorney, a practice broker, and possibly your CPA.

 There are many important details of a staff and patient transition to a new buyer that need to be worked out before telling either group of your plans, and you won’t have that information until you are under contract with a buyer.
 Staff or patients finding out early will leave them with many unanswered questions and uncertainty about their future.
-They will understandably look for that certainty elsewhere
+They will understandably look for that certainty elsewhere.

 Keep Patient Flow (New and Existing) Steady or Growing